-13. Tighten the wheel nuts securely in the same crisscross pattern.
+- 13. Tighten the wheel nuts securely in the same crisscross pattern.
 Have the wheel nut torque checked at the nearest automotive service facility.

-Tighten the wheel nuts to: 80 lbf·ft (108 N·m, 11 kgf·m)

-14. On EX and Si models in the U.S., and LX, EX and Si models in Canada Remove the center cap from the flat tire.
+Tighten the wheel nuts to: - Tighten the wheel nuts to: 80 lbf·ft (108 N·m , 11 kgf·m) - 14.
+On EX, EX-L, Si, and Canadian LX models Remove the center cap before storing the flat tire in the trunk well.

-- 15. Place the flat tire face down in the spare tire well. - 16.Remove the spacer cone from the wing bolt, turn it over, and put it back on the bolt. - 17.
+- 15.Place the flat tire face down in the spare tire well. - 16.Remove the spacer cone from the wing bolt, turn it over, and put it back on the bolt. - 17.
 Secure the flat tire by screwing the wing bolt back into its hole.

-18. Store the jack and tools in the tool kit case.
-Place the tool kit case in the center of the flat tire.
+18.Store the jack and tools in the tool case.
+Place the tool case in the center of the flat tire.